 - Reduced risk of cranial cruciate rupture and hip dysplasia

 Just as with a traditional spay, traditional neuters completely remove the hormone-producing organs in a male: the testes.
 On the other hand, a vasectomy is an alternative for males.
 It leaves the testes intact and instead removes the vas deferens, the tube that carries sperm from the testicle out to fertilize the female.
 A vasectomy has many similar benefits that an OSS has for a female, particularly for larger breed dogs.
 Hormonal retention allows large breed dogs to grow at a regulated rate, rather than a neutered dog who will often continue to grow and have long, extended limbs and a narrow chest and head, which leaves them vulnerable to a range of developmental conditions like hip dysplasia.

 Benefits of a vasectomy include:

 - Reduced risk of certain cancers including hemangiosarcoma, osteosarcoma, cell carcinoma (bladder cancer), and prostatic adenocarcinoma (prostate cancer)

 - Lower risk of cranial cruciate rupture and hip dysplasia

 Developing an Alternative Spay or Neuter Plan for Your Pet

 Each pet is unique, and our veterinarians will work with you to develop the best plan for your pet.
 Depending on your desires for them, as well as their own health condition and characteristics, we can decide whether a traditional surgery, an alternative surgery, or no surgery is right for you both.
-Please contact us at (410) 317-2028 today for more information.
+Please call us at (410) 317-2028 today or book an appointment online for more information.